Hip or knee replacement - in the hospital afterHip replacement surgery - after - self-care; Knee replacement surgery - after - self-care

 - Bend your knees almost to a right angle or 90° (after knee replacement)

-- Walk on a level surface with crutches or a walker without help
+- Walk on a level surface with crutches or a walker, without any other help

 Some people need a short stay in a rehabilitation center or a skilled nursing facility after they leave the hospital and before they go home.
 During the time you spend here, you will learn how to safely do your daily activities on your own.
 You will also have time to build strength while you recover from your surgery.

 Eikelboom JW, Karthikeyan G, Fagel N, Hirsh J. American Association of Orthopaedic Surgeons and American College of Chest Physicians guidelines for venous thromboembolism prevention in hip and knee arthroplasty differ: what are the implications for clinicians and patients?
 Chest.
-2009;135:513-520.
+2009;135:513-20.
+PMID: 19201714 www.ncbi.nlm.nih.gov/pubmed/19201714.